lucky-macaw/ec2-server/README.md

  A LOT :)

- - Regiser the domain
+ - Register the domain
  - Create a SSL certificate
  - update listner rule to redirect traffic to port 443
  - create cloudfront distribution
  - create route53 record to direct traffic to ALB via cloudfront distribution
  - assiciate cloudfront deistribtion with WAF to protect against common atacks
  - enable ALB accesslogs